aimacode/aima-java/README.md

 * Online-DFS-Agent - Clarify the need for the additional check `if (!sPrime.equals(result.get(s, a))) {`, which is not present in the pseudocode but required to stop it looping endlessly on certain test problems.

 #### Chp 5
-* Implement version of IterativeDeepeningAlphaBetaSearch from aima3e branch in `extra` module.

 #### Chp 6

 #### Chp 8
 * Restructure the AST for FOL to have clean parser calls.
-* Auto-populate the domain while parsing in FOL.

 ### LATER